With thanks to the Nicolls family.

-After a short rest at home, Marian enlisted with the French Red Cross in France, serving there for the war’s duration.
+After a short rest at home, Marian enlisted with the French Red Cross in France, serving there until May 1917 when she took up a dispensary role at the Royal Victoria Auxiliary Hospital, Netley, Hants.
 She received ‘The Cross of Honour’ in recognition of her services.

 Above left Marion at work.
 Above right a family group at Cyprus Well, with Marion on the right, her mother in the middle, sister Nance and two aunties from Fowey